 Email template engine

-Newest version of Mail.dll email client includes a easy to use template engine.
+Newest version of Mail.dll email library for .NET includes easy to use template engine.

 It allows you to easily create html template for your emails: